-Do not include any of the following characters in the name of image files:
+Perhaps most important of all, DO NOT include any of the following characters in the name of image files:

 / ? \ : * . ! @ # $ % ^ & ” ' , | or any special characters EXCEPT standard alphabetical or numerical characters with a dash (-) or underscore ( _ ).
-Because the image files are handled within a computer database system, there are often special characters that are used as field delimiters or instruction codes within the database files, and their use in the file name can cause problems with our printing software producing unexpected and sometimes catastrophic results, including unintended file deletion.
-You also need to insure that you use only a single period (.) in the file name.
-Many computer systems expect any characters that follow a period to be that file's extension type, and using more than one period can create problems.
+Special characters are often used as instruction codes inside the computer and can cause problems with our printing software.
+If you are using the Presentation Gold Software, you will not be able to load files if the filenames include any of the above characters.

 Finally, when using Presentation Gold to create orders or upload to an online Gallery, the image files MUST be located on the hard drive, NOT a DVD or CD.
 The upload process requires the image location and other information to be recorded in a file that is created with the order that must be in the same directory that the files are located.
 This means that the computer be able to write that file to the drive containing the images.
 In addition, orders received through Preview Gallery will require that the files be in the same location on the same computer that uploaded the images to the gallery in the first place.